Bhavik-Ardeshna/Question-Answering-for-Low-Resource-Languages/README.md

-# MLQA

-MLQA (MultiLingual Question Answering) is a benchmark dataset for evaluating cross-lingual question answering performance.
-MLQA consists of over 5K extractive QA instances (12K in English) in SQuAD format in seven languages - English, Arabic, German, Spanish, Hindi, Vietnamese and Simplified Chinese.
-MLQA is *highly parallel*, with QA instances parallel between 4 different languages on average.
+# Cascading Adaptors to Leverage English Data to Improve Performance ofQuestion Answering for Low-Resource Languages

+Our  work  contributes  by  evaluat-ing cross-lingual performance in seven languages- Hindi, Arabic, German, Spanish, English, Viet-namese and Simplified Chinese.
+Our models areevaluated on the combination of XQuAD(Artetxeet al., 2020) and MLQA(Lewis et al., 2020) datasetswhich  are  similar  to  SQuAD  (Rajpurkar  et  al.,2016) .

+This repository contains both links to models at Huggin Face 🤗, and Langauge/Task Adapter in [Task and Language Adapter with all configurations](https://github.com/Bhavik-Ardeshna/Question-Answering-for-Low-Resource-Languages/tree/main/Adapter%20Models).

 <br>
 <p align="center">